Detailed content of our market study

 5.1 Regulations

-The florist profession, which includes plant and flower distribution, requires specific training in technical, sales and management skills.
+The florist's profession, which includes the distribution of plants and flowers, requires specific technical, sales and management training.
 It requires a wide range of skills, from horticulture and plant architecture techniques to sales and marketing.
 In networks, franchisors take full responsibility for training their franchisees.

 6 Positioning the players